DeguzBelarus/nodejs2023Q2-service/README.md

 c.
 Database should work without pgAdmin installation
 d.
 Data is stored in the volume (pgdata folder)
 e.
 Database logs are stored in the volume (pglogs folder)
 f.
-Make some safe changes in src folder (f.e. in console.log in main.ts) and the app should be restarted
+Make some safe changes in src folder (f.e. in console.log in main.ts) and the app should restart on every change
 ```

 ## 9. Turn off docker compose